I read Neil Gaiman’s book Coraline when it came out in 2002 and enjoyed it – so I figured the film was a good bet.

 Here you can see a trailer.
 If it seems like your type of film, I’d recommend trying to see this one in the theater.

 This article was posted on Saturday, February 21st, 2009 at 6:03 pm and is filed under Authors, Books & Stories, Countries & Cultures, Movies, TV & The Internet, Neil Gaiman, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Coraline… A Film Worth Seeing in the Theater”